 Rosemary can be used to help relieve pain from headaches, reduce muscle and even bone pain, and relax your muscles in general.
 The best way to use rosemary is to dilute it as an essential oil into olive oil or another type of carrier oil.
 Pain receptors in your brain will respond to it, which will then serve to help reduce pain and inflammation throughout your body.

 This plant, an inhabitant of woods, hillsides, and roadways, is sometimes considered an invasive species.
 It’s about knee to waist-high and covered in yellow flowers, which are at their brightest in mid-summer.
 Besides being very pretty, it’s also a potent pain reliever.

 This plant targets nerve pain, and can actually encourage healing in damaged nerves.
 To get the full benefit of this plant, harvest the flowers when they’re at their prime and macerate them in alcohol or olive oil.
 An alcohol tincture (you can use glycerin as an alternative) can be taken internally, while an oil tincture can be used externally.

-St. John’s Wort is also an anti-depressant, and can help with Seasonal Affective Disorder if taken daily.
+St. John’s Wort is also an anti-depressant and can help with Seasonal Affective Disorder if taken daily.
 A therapeutic dose is approximately 1 tbsp of tincture in half a glass of water every night.
-Externally it will help heal bruises, sprains, and scrapes, particarly when combined with other pain relieving herbs.
+Externally it will help heal bruises, sprains, and scrapes, particularly when combined with other pain relieving herbs.

-4. Willow Bark – Willow is a surprisingly effective pain reliever, with the bark containing the highest concentration of the pain reliving compound.
+Willow is a surprisingly effective pain reliever, with the bark containing the highest concentration of the pain relieving compound.
 The chemical in aspirin was actually synthesized after analyzing willow, since willow contains the same compound as aspirin, it also acts as a mild blood thinner.
 Thus willow should not be combined with commercial pain medications, and anyone who is sensitive to aspirin should not take it.